Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: System Design

 \subsection{Adding Relationship to Concepts}

 We train a relation classification model to determine the relationship between each pair of entities mentioned in the report.
 We only consider a pair of entities for relation extraction if a valid relationship may exist between them according to the adopted ontology~\cite{rastogi2020malont,christian2021ontology}.
 For example, we may have a relationship between a pair of entities of type \textsf{Malware} and \textsf{Application}, e.g., $\langle Malware, targets, Application\rangle$.
 However, we do not have a valid relationship type when two entities are of type \textsf{Application} and \textsf{Time}.
 Similar to NER, we use transformer-based models for the relation extraction task.
-Our approach is based on the work proposed by \cite{wu2019enriching} that incorporates entity information for relation classification.
-Specifically, given a text $s$ with a pair of entities $e_1$ and $e_2$, we introduce four special tokens that capture the position information of the entities.
-For example, given the sentence:
+Our approach incorporates entity information for relation classification \cite{wu2019enriching}.
+Given a text $s$ with a pair of entities $e_1$ and $e_2$, we introduce four tokens that capture the position information of the entities.
+Consider the example:

-\textit{Cerberus is capable of generating an instance of TeamViewer on mobile.}
+\textit{``Cerberus is capable of generating an instance of TeamViewer on mobile.''}